AztecProtocol/aztec-packages/docs/docs/tutorials/codealong/cli_wallet/faceid_wallet.md

 :::info

 The Secure Enclave is a protected chip on most recent iPhones and Macs and it's meant to be airgapped.
-This means that in a real production scenario it would be as unsafe as it is convenient: drop your phone into the ocean and ooops there goes your wallet.
+It is not safe to use in production.

 Fortunately, Aztec implements [Account Abstraction](../../../aztec/concepts/accounts#what-is-account-abstraction) at the protocol level.
 You could write logic to allow someone else to recover your account, or use a different key or keys for recovery.